Maxim-Mazurok/google-api-typings-generator/gapi.client.mybusinessbusinessinformation-v1/readme.md

 await gapi.client.mybusinessbusinessinformation.googleLocations.search({  });

 /*
-Associates a location to a place ID.
-Any previous association is overwritten.
-This operation is only valid if the location is unverified.
-The association must be valid, that is, it appears in the list of `SearchGoogleLocations`.
-*/
-await gapi.client.mybusinessbusinessinformation.locations.associate({ name: "name",  });

-/*
-Clears an association between a location and its place ID.
-This operation is only valid if the location is unverified.
-*/
-await gapi.client.mybusinessbusinessinformation.locations.clearLocationAssociation({ name: "name",  });

-/*
 Deletes a location.
 If this location cannot be deleted using the API and it is marked so in the `google.mybusiness.businessinformation.v1.LocationState`, use the [Google Business Profile](https://business.google.com/manage/) website.
 */
 await gapi.client.mybusinessbusinessinformation.locations.delete({ name: "name",  });